-UETDRRF004 Perform Rescue from a Live LV Panel LVR/CPR Training and refresher courses
+UETDRRF004 Rescue from a Live Low Voltage Panel

-Maybe you need a LVR_CPR certification for your electrical trade License or to work in certain industries like mining, solar farms or electrical contracting This accredited course will provide participants with the skills and knowledge to effectively respond to an electrical emergency using a low voltage rescue kit and perform CPR and use an AED on a casualty who has stopped breathing.
-Suitable for electricians needing a CPR/LVR certificate for work.
+Maybe you need an LVR_CPR certification for your electrical trade license or to work in certain industries like mining, solar farms or electrical contracting.
+This accredited course will provide participants with the skills and knowledge to effectively respond to an electrical emergency using a low voltage rescue kit and perform CPR and use an AED on a casualty who has stopped breathing.
+Suitable for electricians requiring a CPR/LVR certificate for work.
 Anyone interested in attending a CPR/LVR class should consider booking into Low Voltage Rescue training courses Refresher low voltage rescue (LVR) courses are available regularly at our venues or can be delivered on-site to larger groups.
-HLTAID009 Cardiopulmonary resuscitation is a pre-requisite and is delivered prior to the UETDRRF004 Perform Rescue from a Live LV Panel training.
+HLTAID009 Cardiopulmonary resuscitation is a prerequisite which is delivered before the UETDRRF004 Perform Rescue from a Live LV Panel training.

 Our training courses are nationally accredited and are recognised by major electrical authorities and electricity supply industries and workers like origin energy and national bodies as the required standard for Low voltage rescue training in Australia.

 We are a local independent training company that provides work cover approved courses and refresher training locally.
 Like The Red Cross St John Ambulance and Surf Lifesaving, we are fully regulated by The Australian Government’s Skills Quality Authority (ASQEA) to provide the health, safety and emergency first aid qualifications we deliver.

 We can also tailor training to your specific needs in your workplace.